Bulzeye89/UFOs/README.md

 -Software: Visual Studio Code version 1.68.1, Javascript, HTML

 ## Results
 The website is up and running and the additional filters have been added.
-We have removed the "filter" button.
-The below screenshot shows the initial look users will see and they can choose what filters to use.
+We have removed the "filter" button and users will see placeholders in the five different fields that can be used to analyze the data.
 <p float="left">
 <img src="https://github.com/Bulzeye89/UFOs/blob/main/Resources/UFO_readme_pic1.png"
 </p>
+Users will be able to type in one of the fields and press enter, which will prompt the data table to update.
+From here users, can further filter the results by typing into the four remaining fields.
+If they wish to remove a filter, they can simply delete the input and press enter.
+Below is an example of a search by filtering the state as "fl" and the shape as "fireball"
 <p float="left">
 <img src="(https://github.com/Bulzeye89/UFOs/blob/main/Resources/UFOreadme_pic2.png)"
 </p>